Conservative MP MacKinlay faces trial over election fraud charges

-LONDON An MP from Prime Minister Theresa May's minority ruling Conservative Party, will face trial after he denied on Tuesday making false declarations over his spending in a 2015 election.
+LONDON (Reuters) - An MP from Prime Minister Theresa May's minority ruling Conservative Party, will face trial after he denied on Tuesday making false declarations over his spending in a 2015 election.

 Craig MacKinlay, 50, who beat leading Brexit figure Nigel Farage in the parliamentary election for the South Thanet in southeastern England in 2015, is accused of making false claims about his spending during the campaign.